Forecasting with time series imaging: Concluding remarks

-Using image features for combining forecast models is proposed by our paper.
+In this paper, we propose to use image features for forecast model combination.
 First, time series are encoded into images.
 Computer vision algorithms are then applied to extract features from the images, which are used for forecast model averaging.
 The proposed method enables automated feature extraction, making it more flexible than using manually selected time series features.
-In addition, our image features are able to depict local features of time series as well as global features.
-To the best of our knowledge, this is the first paper that applies imaging to time series forecasting.
-Our experiments show that our method is able to produce comparable forecast accuracies with the top methods from the largest time series competition (M4).
+Besides, our image features can depict local features of time series as well as global features.
+Our paper is the first attempt that applies imaging to time series forecasting to the best of our knowledge.

+We examined the performance of our approach on two widely-used time series competition datasets (M4 and Tourism), and compared it with the top methods in the two competitions.
+Our experiments show that the proposed method can produce highly comparable forecast accuracies with the top-ranked benchmarks in the competitions.
+Moreover, forecasting based on time series imaging offers an automatic tool for time series feature extraction, in the sense that it does not reply on many manual inputs for feature selection, which is crucial for forecast practitioners.